-Some of the highlights in the INCOG 2022/2023 REAP Application Guidelines include the following:
+Some of the highlights in the INCOG 2025/2026 REAP Application Guidelines include the following:

-- 1) Maximum grant amount for economic/community development is \$60,000; - 2) Maximum grant amount for transportation projects is \$150,000; - 3) A grant request minimum of \$10,000 is being established for Community Development and \$50,000 for Transportation;

-- 4) As to not be affected by the grant minimum for Transportation, street signage will now be applied for under Community Development. - 6) Construction projects must be located on property either owned or leased to the applicant.
+- 1) Maximum grant amount for economic/community development is \$75,000; - 2) Maximum grant amount for transportation projects is \$200,000; - A grant request minimum of \$25,000 is being established for Community Development and \$75,000 minimum for Transportation; - 4) Projects that are strictly focusing on street signage should be applied for under the Community Development category. - 6) Construction projects must be located on property either owned by or leased to the applicant.
 In the case of Title 18 and 19 fire departments, you must provide a copy of the deed or lease and evidence of incorporation such as a certificate from the Secretary of State. - 7) Cities and Towns will be limited to one application per category and only one grant total per community will be funded.
-A city or town cannot submit a project for the city/town and another for the fire or police department. - Boards of County Commissioners (BOCC) will be allowed a total of three direct applications, e.g. roads, bridges, etc. These may be divided as each Board of County Commissioners determines.
+A city or town cannot submit a project for the city/town and another for the fire or police department. - 8) Boards of County Commissioners (BOCC) will be allowed a total of three direct applications, e.g. roads, bridges, etc. These may be divided as each Board of County Commissioners determines.
 There is no limit on sponsored applications such as for rural fire departments or rural water districts. - The application forms have been revised to clarify sections and the associated points to help applicants better understand the information that is being requested and the points that will be awarded for each section.
 Please complete these sections as well as the impact sections.
 If you don't make a case for your project, it may not be scored as highly as it would if you had provided the requested information.
 For example, if you are adding onto a fire station, how will this improve your operation.
-If you are purchasing generators, why are they needed, etc..

-The application is also available online at www.incog.org Just enter REAP in the search bar; the forms are at the bottom of the REAP page.

-- Applications from previous years in the community development set-aside or the transportation set-aside may be re-submitted for consideration, however, as with new applications only one per entity per category.
-We are considering this a new start to the REAP program and therefore, resubmitted applications will NOT receive the 5 points previously awarded and new resolutions will be required. - 11) No entity with projects (either sponsored or direct) which have been open longer than three years will be allowed to submit a new application. - Please consult the attached REAP Plan for information regarding eligible project categories and ineligible projects.
-The previously mentioned OARC Eligibility Guidelines are at the back of the Application Guidelines document. - 13) If you are applying for engineering services, please coordinate with your engineer to make sure funds are allocated for a preliminary engineering report in addition to engineering design. - 14) Applications are due to the INCOG offices by close of business on Friday, October 21, 2022.

-All applications must be approved by the governing body prior to submission.
+If you are purchasing generators, why are they needed, etc... - 10) Applications from previous years in the community development set-aside or the transportation set-aside may be re-submitted for consideration, however, no additional points are provided for re-submission. - 11) No entity with projects (either sponsored or direct) which have been open longer than three years will be allowed to submit a new application. - Please consult the attached REAP Plan for information regarding eligible project categories and ineligible projects.
+The previously mentioned OARC Eligibility Guidelines are at the back of the Application Guidelines document. - 13) If you are applying for engineering services, please coordinate with your engineer to make sure funds are allocated for a preliminary engineering report in addition to engineering design. - 14) All applications must be approved by the governing body prior to submission.
 Title 11 fire departments must be sponsored by the city or town.
 Title 18 and 19 fire departments and water districts will be sponsored by their County's Board of County Commissioners.
 Resolutions are to be passed by cities, towns and counties, not fire department or water district boards.

+Applications are due by Friday, October 17, 2025.

 Many of you have already been working with INCOG staff members in preparing applications for REAP funds.
-Should any of you need assistance with the application process, please contact me at (918) 584-7526.
+Should any of you need assistance with the application process, please contact me at (918) 579-9494.